Someone whip out a box of Kleenex, a pot of petroleum jelly and the violins already! I’ve had a freakin’ nightmare.

 14) Get a receipt

-Remember to get a receipt for last penny spent, that way you can offset it against your tax bill.
+Remember to keep a receipt for every last penny, that way you can offset it against your tax bill.
 I should get a decent tax break after offsetting the mother-bitching receipts I’ve accumulated this week.

 15) Value your tenants